ImperialCollegeLondon/GUIs-for-RS/README.md

 **Lesson materials**: Not available, yet.

 Testing your code and, ideally, implementing a CI/CD system is a must in any software project.
 And GUIs are no exception.
 But being GUIs dependent on displaying some graphics and having a user interacting with the different elements makes this automatic testing slightly more challenging.
-In this final lecture of the course we will give some guidelines on how this testing can be accomplish, what aspects of the GUI should be check and which ones should rely on the GUI toolkit developers having done a good testing job on their side.
+In this final lecture of the course we will give some guidelines on how this testing can be accomplished, what aspects of the GUI should be check and which ones should rely on the GUI toolkit developers having done a good testing job on their side.
 </p>
 </details>

 <details><summary>6.
 Hackday!</summary>
 <p>

 The second day of the workshop will be a hackathon to put into practice all the ideas and discussions of the day before!
 Working in teams, the attendees will lay some concrete plans and give the first steps to develop a GUI for the software of their choice.
-This can be a pice of code related to a projects they are already working on or something completely external to their own work.
+This can be a piece of code related to a project they are already working on or something completely external to their own work.
 There will be pitches for the proposed projects by the end of the first day.
 </p>
 </details>